Enhance collaboration by sharing workspaces and the items within it. Better understand how to give your collaborators access to the items they need.

 Workspace sharing permissions

-The user will | For example |
+When you | The user | For example |

 ---|---|---|

-Give a user higher workspace sharing permissions than they have on an individual item | Receive the higher permission level on the item located in that workspace | You gave someone Editor-level access to a sheet, and then made them an Admin in the workspace where the sheet is located.
+Give a user higher workspace sharing permissions than they have on an individual item | Receives the higher permission level on the item located in that workspace | You gave someone Editor-level access to a sheet, and they have Admin permissions in the workspace where the sheet is located.
 That person will have Admin-level permissions on the sheet. |

-Give a user lower workspace sharing permissions than they have on an individual item | See no changes to their access to the item in the workspace | A user is an Editor on a sheet.
+Give a user lower workspace sharing permissions than they have on an individual item | Sees no changes to their access to the item in the workspace | A user is an Editor on a sheet.
 Then, you gave them Viewer access to the workspace where the sheet is located.
 The permission level they have in that sheet won’t change: they will still be an Editor on that specific sheet. |

 Task | Viewer | Commenter | Editor | Admin | Owner |